-We hope to begin administering booster doses on Monday, September 27th by appointment.
-If you are interested in receiving a booster and meet the criteria, you can schedule an appointment with us Monday through Friday by calling (828) 795-1970.
+If you are interested in receiving a booster and meet the criteria, you can schedule an appointment with us Monday through Friday by calling our COVID-19 Call Center at (828) 795-1970.
 We are also planning to have some larger community clinics where we will offer boosters.
 Once the details are confirmed, we will communicate that information.